About Justin C. Cross

 What would you do if you lost everything tomorrow?
 The life you planned, the hope for the future, the social network you built, your belief system, your one true love, your personal empire, your reality as you know it.
 Gone.
 In a weekend.

-Justin Cross — singer, songwriter, and composer — felt the depths of this misfortune, yet still maintained his life course.
+Justin Cross — singer, songwriter, and composer — felt the depths of this misfortune.

 Justin’s entire existence was based on beliefs tied to a fundamentalist religious upbringing that discouraged a career in entertainment and his favorite passions.
 A beat that sounded like rap?
 It was forbidden.
 Watch an R-rated movie?
 Not allowed.
 Holidays?
 Never celebrated.
 Politics?
 Military?
 Not allowed.
 Not even participation or a voice on the subjects.